 AWS Cloud Summer School Switzerland was scheduled as a five-day event organized by Amazon.
 The event took place from September 3 – 7, 2018 in Zurich, Switzerland.
 From the outline, it appeared worth attending as it offered high-quality educational modules and hands-on labs.
 The SPLab was thus present at the event and this blog post aims to briefly summarize what took place and what implications can be inferred for the near future of cloud applications.
 Continue reading

-Workshop on Cloud, IoT, Fog Security – Submit your talks!
+Workshop on Cloud, IoT, Fog Security – Attend and discuss!

 Attend the 12th IEEE/ACM UCC in Auckland NZ